-Every two years, the SCFC foresters conduct a survey of the primary forest product mills in South Carolina.
+Every two years, the SCFC foresters conduct a survey of the primary forest product mills in SC.
 Timber harvest data is reported and summarized by county.
+Directories for primary and secondary forest product mills in SC are provided online in Excel spreadsheets and Google Earth applications.

-The SCFC periodically publishes data on the export of forest products from South Carolina.
-These data are used to track trends in the movement of forest products from South Carolina to global markets.
+The SCFC periodically publishes data on the export of forest products from SC.
+These data are used to track trends in the movement of forest products from SC to global markets.

-Implementation of BMP measures is constantly being monitored with field inspections by the Environmental Management Section to insure that a high level of compliance is being maintained.
+Implementation of BMP measures is constantly being monitored with field inspections by the Environmental Management Section to ensure that a high level of compliance is maintained.